GoogleCloudPlatform/chef-google-compute/README.md

   If true, enable Cloud CDN for this BackendBucket.

 * `id` -
+  Output only.
 Unique identifier for the resource.

 * `name` -
+  Required.
 Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
-Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.